SimpleDataLabsInc/prophecy-docs/docs/SQL/development/target-models/sql-query.md

 WHERE customer_id > {{ id_threshold }}
 ```

-You can use dbt variables in the SQL query.
+You can use your declared dbt variables in the SQL query.

 ## Declare variables

 The variable declaration interface allows you to configure variables directly in the SQL Query for your target model.

 Declared variables are accessible by clicking configuration to add the variable of interest.
-You can use the variable, along with standard dbt functions, in the target model SQL Query tab.

 - You can declare the variables under **...** > **Configuration** using key-value pairs, and they can be defined at the model or project level.

 ![Configuration](img/configuration.png)

+You can then use the variable, along with standard dbt functions, in the target model SQL Query tab.